mizu.js

 1 Warning

-When tagname changes, references will also change.
-Any equality test with elements using this directive might not work as expected.
+If the tagname changes, the reference will also change.
+Equality checks with elements using this directive may not work as expected.
+Some directives may be incompatible with this directive.

 Events